alpha-yadav/DSA/readme.md

 Remember to choose the data structure and implementation that best suits your specific needs and the characteristics of your graph.
 For sparse graphs, adjacency lists are generally a more efficient choice.

+#  Introduction To Graph Theory
+Graph theory is a branch of mathematics that studies graphs, which are mathematical structures used to model pairwise relations between objects.
+A graph consists of vertices (also called nodes or points) and edges (also called links or lines) connecting pairs of vertices.
+It's a powerful tool with applications in diverse fields, from social network analysis and computer science to chemistry and operations research.

+Here's a breakdown of introductory concepts:

+**1. Basic Definitions:**

+* **Graph:** A graph G is an ordered pair (V, E), where V is a set of vertices (nodes) and E is a set of edges, which are pairs of vertices.
+We often write G = (V, E).

+* **Vertex (Node):** A point or node in the graph.

+* **Edge (Link):** A connection between two vertices.
+Edges can be:
+    * **Directed:**  An edge with a direction, represented as an ordered pair (u, v), indicating a connection from vertex u to vertex v.
+These are used in directed graphs (digraphs).
+    * **Undirected:** An edge without direction, represented as an unordered pair {u, v} or simply uv, indicating a connection between vertices u and v.
+These are used in undirected graphs.

+* **Adjacent Vertices:** Two vertices are adjacent if there's an edge connecting them.

+* **Incident:** An edge is incident to the vertices it connects.

+* **Degree (of a vertex):** The number of edges incident to a vertex.
+In a directed graph, we have in-degree (number of incoming edges) and out-degree (number of outgoing edges).

+* **Path:** A sequence of vertices where consecutive vertices are adjacent.

+* **Cycle:** A path that starts and ends at the same vertex, with no repeated vertices in between (except the starting/ending vertex).

+* **Connected Graph:** An undirected graph where there's a path between any two vertices.
+A disconnected graph has at least two vertices with no path connecting them.

+* **Complete Graph:** A graph where every pair of vertices is connected by an edge.
+A complete graph with n vertices is denoted as K<sub>n</sub>.

+* **Subgraph:** A graph whose vertices and edges are subsets of another graph.

+* **Tree:** A connected graph with no cycles.

+* **Weighted Graph:** A graph where each edge has an associated weight (e.g., distance, cost, capacity).

+**2. Types of Graphs:**

+* **Undirected Graphs:** Edges have no direction.

+* **Directed Graphs (Digraphs):** Edges have a direction.

+* **Weighted Graphs:** Edges have associated weights.

+* **Simple Graphs:** Graphs with no loops (edges connecting a vertex to itself) and no multiple edges (more than one edge connecting the same pair of vertices).

+* **Multigraphs:** Graphs that allow loops and multiple edges.

+**3. Representations of Graphs:**

+Graphs can be represented in several ways:

+* **Adjacency Matrix:** A square matrix where entry (i, j) indicates whether there's an edge between vertex i and vertex j.

+* **Adjacency List:** A list where each vertex is associated with a list of its adjacent vertices.

+**4. Applications:**

+Graph theory has countless applications, including:

+* **Social Networks:** Modeling relationships between people.
+* **Computer Networks:** Representing the connections between computers.
+* **Transportation Networks:** Modeling roads, railways, or airline routes.
+* **Chemistry:** Representing molecules and chemical reactions.
+* **Algorithm Design:**  Many algorithms rely on graph structures and properties.
+* **Mapping and Navigation:** Finding shortest paths.

+This introduction provides a foundation for further exploration of graph theory.
+More advanced topics include graph algorithms (shortest path algorithms, minimum spanning trees, etc.), graph coloring, network flows, and planar graphs.